 Fiji consistently ranks as the top spot to visit in the South Pacific, and the Yasawa Islands are one of the most beautiful islands.
 These islands form a long chain along the coast of Viti Levu, which is the main island of Fiji.
 A visit to these islands promises a low-key, local experience because they are mostly populated with locals rather than tourists.
-Some tourists opt for small cruise ships to see these islands and the Mamanuca.
+Some tourists choose small cruise ships to see these islands and the Mamanuca.
 Local companies offer intimate cruises that accommodate 100 or fewer passengers.

-The Solomon Islands are full of ancient Melanesian culture and are peaceful place to visit today.
-However, there is much history in these islands, including slavery, wars, and even cannibalism.
+The Solomon Islands are full of ancient Melanesian culture and are a peaceful place to visit today.
+However, there is much history on these islands, including slavery, wars, and even cannibalism.
 This is also a great place for history buffs to visit since the region was a battleground during World War II during Japan’s occupation.
 Today, the Solomon Islands are a great place to canoe down the river, swim with dolphins, go snorkeling, and photograph the blooming orchids.